mattvenn/usbc-synth-psu/README.md

 Main spikes look way above audio frequency so hopefully switching noise won't be audible.
 For loads <500mA (most likely for my case) AC pk-pk is between 60 and 100mV.

+## Noise issues

+I experienced some noise issues with the PSU and [documented the investigation here](docs/noise_issue.md)

 # bring up

 * check for shorts between vbus (testpoint) and gnd (corner holes)